 Filing the FAFSA®

 The FAFSA may be the only document needed to apply for federal financial aid.
-Students must file the FAFSA each year to receive financial aid.
+Students should file the FAFSA each year to receive financial aid.
 (The FAFSA® for the 2024-2025 academic year has been delayed until late December 2023)

 The College’s Title IV Code “003709” must be on the FAFSA for Emory & Henry College to receive a student’s FAFSA results.
 Complete the FAFSA online at https://studentaid.gov/ or you can now use the myStudentAid mobile app to complete FAFSA securely on your mobile device.
 Download the app to start on Google Play or the App Store.

 Applying for an FSAID

 The ID is the electronic signature for the FAFSA.
 If a student’s parents’ information is required on the FAFSA, one parent should obtain an ID to use as his or her signature.
 Students and parents can also use the ID for signing electronic master promissory notes, accessing federal aid records, and filing for aid for the next year.
 Need to obtain an ID or more information?

 The U.S. Department of Education gives the College’s Financial Aid Office latitude in considering special circumstances not reflected on the FAFSA.
 Special circumstances that might call for professional judgment from the Financial Aid Office include loss or reduction of income, changes in family dynamics not shown on tax returns and unreimbursed medical expenses.
 Students with circumstances not addressed by the FAFSA should share the details in writing with the Financial Aid Office.

 This process allows the Director of Financial Aid to consider certain limited situations that will impact the student/family’s ability to contribute financially.
 These situations must be unexpected in nature and can include: